Evaluating LLMs for Demographic-Targeted Social Bias Detection: A Comprehensive Benchmark Study: Evaluating social bias detection

 \section{Evaluating social bias detection}

 This section illustrates how our comprehensive evaluation study enables the practical assessment of LLM-based methods for detecting demographic-targeted social biases in text.
 Our analysis reveals both the strengths and current limitations of these approaches.
-For rigorous assessment of the overall results, we perform 1,000 bootstrap samples with replacement on the combined test set to compute 95\% confidence intervals.
+For rigorous assessment, we obtain 1,000 bootstrap samples with replacement on the test set and compute 95\% confidence intervals.
+This allows us to estimate the variability of performance metrics across models without retraining them on different bootstrap samples.
 Table~\ref{tab:res_prompt} presents a detailed comparison of prompting and fine-tuning, reporting both binary performance (biased vs. unbiased) and multi-label categorization.
 We also report median inference time (in milliseconds) for each text instance.
 Moreover, for more fine-grained analysis, Table~\ref{tab:my-table} reports bias detection performance of select prompted and fine-tuned LLMs for the twelve constituent datasets.
+We report additional plots showing the detection performance of different setups across demographic targets in the Appendix.